The best restaurants in Deauville

 LE DRAKKAR: 77, rue Eugène Colas 14800 Deauville

-The lovely decorated room, featuring red sofas, large mirrors, in an elegant « bistrot », its pleasant terrace and its proximity from the front beach (a 5 minutes walk), makes « Chez Miocque » a very attractive place to relax oneself before visiting the casino.
+The lovely decorated room, featuring red sofas, large mirrors, in an elegant « bistrot », its pleasant terrace and its proximity from the front beach (a 5 minutes walk), makes Chez Miocque a cool place to relax oneself before visiting the casino.

 Closed on Tuesday and Wednesday.